Diploma of Sports Management (High Performance)

 Introduction to Tourism, Hospitality and Events

 Tourism, hospitality, and events industries play an important role in the economies of developed and emerging countries.
 These industries generate substantial employment, personal and corporate income, tax revenues, foreign exchange earnings, investments, and infrastructure improvements for communities globally.
+This subject focuses on the dynamic nature of the main operational sectors with an emphasis on potential career opportunities.

 View Subject Outline →